07740 877 544 firstname.lastname@example.org

 Signwriting in the sixties

-In 1965 and aged fifteen, Brian Robertson began his long career at Allison’s Transport; a haulage company in Dundee.
+In 1965 and aged fifteen, Brian Robertson began his long career of hand lettering in Dundee.
+Brian joined Allison’s Transport.
+A haulage company in the city.
 As an apprentice coach painter at the haulier’s Clepintgon Road depot, his duties involved sanding panels, washing brushes and mixing paint.
 He was paid two shillings and sixpence (twelve and a half pence) per week.

 With a natural artistic flair, he was interested in the letterforms on the lorries and how these were created.
 Thus, began a lifelong involvement with commercial vehicles and hand lettering.